Regular Commentary/Analysis for...

 Each of The HourGlass Podcast guests share their thoughts on what to look out for when going through a breakup and how to move on from one once it is over.
 Some of their stories get personal.
 Don't miss any one of these Episodes.
 Each is interesting, captivating, and heartfelt with information and content you won't find anywhere else!

-New On BreakingGLASS
+BreakingGLASS

 Celebrity divorce attorney and former psychologist David Glass unpacks the latest pop culture